Kien Lim

 1. Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-2. A: I recently mixed and mastered an organic track where the guitars and vocals were muddy and the live drums felt flat due to a poor tracking room.
-I managed to bring the band to life using Sonible, SSL & UAD plugins.
-My role was mixing and mastering engineer, and seeing the artist’s reaction to the transformation was unforgettable.
+2. A: I recently mixed and mastered an organic track where the guitars and vocals were muddy and the live drums felt flat due to a poor tracking room and uneven playing.
+I managed to bring the band to life using my favourite plugins from Sonible, SSL & UAD.
+My role was mixing and mastering engineer, and seeing the artist’s reaction to the finished product was unforgettable.

 3. Q: What are you working on at the moment?